MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-genericcsv-step-by-step.md

 * Sample Members CSV File (*Members.csv*)

 > [!NOTE]
-> This guide assumes that the CSV files are in the following path on your MIM Synchronization server: C:\GCSV and that they are saved using the file names indicated.
+> This guide assumes that the CSV files are in the following path on your MIM Synchronization server: **C:\GCSV** and that they are saved using the file names indicated.
 If you install them in a different location or rename these files, you will need to make the appropriate changes through the reset of this guide.

-## Prepare the sample PowerShell scripts
+## Prepare the Sample PowerShell Scripts

 On a server running the MIM Synchronization Server, create the folder ***C:\GCSV\SCRIPTS*** and copy the sample PowerShell scripts located in [Appendix B - Sample PowerShell Files](#appendix-b---sample-powershell-files) into it.
 Be sure that the MIM Synchronization service account has appropriate [PowerShell ExecutePolicy permissions](https://learn.microsoft.com/powershell/module/microsoft.powershell.core/about/about_execution_policies) in order to execute the scripts.